mudo007/WalletDA/README.md

 So, the "withdraw" endpoint will be `"/api/v1/withdraw"`

 ## Running the app locally
-- Must have GoLang Installed, version 1.3+
+- Must have GoLang Installed, version 1.17+
 - Must have a SQL server instance avaliabe, with it's connection string already known
 - Open the folder where the "main.go" file is located on a terminal
-- TODO: If this is the first time run the script "createDAtabase.SQL" on SQL Management Studio tool
+- If this is the first time run the scripts "dbScripts\WalletDA_create_tabels.sql" and "dbScripts\WalletDA_create_sp_transactions.sql" on SQL Management Studio tool
-- TODO: If this is the first time running the project, and you want an already populated Database with test data, run the script "FillSQLDataBase.sql" on SQL management Studio
+- If this is the first time running the project, and you want an already populated Database with test data, run the script "dbScripts\WalletDA_create_balances.sql" on SQL management Studio
+- inside the file "data\sqlConnector.go", change the connection parameters
+>WARNING: I wasted about 2 hours trying to connect to a local SQL server database, getting "connection refused errors".
+After thoroghfully checking the windows firewall and antivirus firewall, I found out that the problem was with WSL terminal. after I switched to powershell, I managed to get a database connection.
 - $go run .
-- The webserver should be up and running on localhost, port 8082
+- The webserver should be up and running on localhost, port 9090
-- Test using the application Swagger page, or another tool of choice (postman, insominia, etc.)
+- Test using postman, importing the project template file "postmanProject\WalletDA.postman_collection.json"
 - TODO: set up the external 3rd party crypto Rates mock app

 ## Deploying the app